philpackmohr/git-paper/git.md

  * [new branch]      master -> master
 ```

-A `git log` in the central repository will now look exactly like `git log in your personal one:
+A `git log` in the central repository will now look exactly as `git log in your personal one:

 ```
 D:\test\personal1 [master]> git log